Appleton International Airport: Terminal

-The terminal was built in 1974, with expansions in 1983, 1990, and 1998.
+The terminal was built in 1974, with the first several expansions in 1983, 1990, and 1998.

 The airport added a new ground-level seven-gate concourse in 2000 and renovated the existing passenger terminal, which was designed by architect Paul W. Powers.
 The architectural theme was representative of the river flowing through the historic paper manufacturing region.

-The terminal underwent its most extensive renovation and expansion to date in 2001.
-The new 30,000 sqft gate area included more spacious seating areas with natural lighting, in floor heating, new passenger paging system, and five aircraft boarding bridges; a 6th bridge for larger planes was added later.
+The terminal next underwent an extensive renovation and expansion in 2001.
+The new 30,000 sqft gate area included more spacious seating areas with natural lighting, in floor heating, new passenger paging system, and five aircraft boarding bridges; a 6th and 7th bridge for larger planes was added later.
 It cost $10.7 million and was designed by Mead & Hunt, Inc.

 The airport's main entrance at CTH CA features a complete reproduction of the Apollo 11 statue located in the Moon Tree Garden of the Kennedy Space Center Visitor Complex.
 It was donated to the airport in 2020 by local car salesmen giant John Bergstrom.

-The terminal has eight gates currently in use: seven with jet bridges–which are numbered 3 through 7, 7b, and 8–and one for tarmac entry, numbered 8b.
-Gates 1 and 2 are not frequently used due to their close proximity to the main terminal building and the resulting difficulty maneuvering aircraft in those tight spaces.
-The layout can best be explained by looking at the terminal map.
+In November 2023, the airport began work on a major multi-phase expansion of the terminal that nearly doubled the size of the terminal and added second-level boarding positions.
+This most-recent addition brought the current gate and jet bridge count to ten, with room for an additional two jet bridges at the end of the concourse addition, that can be added later if needed.